Current Residents

 Richard was raised in Las Vegas, NV where he completed his bachelor’s degree in Kinesiology at the University of Nevada and attended medical school at Touro University Nevada.
 Richard chose family medicine as it offers the opportunity to provide quality care to patients by helping achieve better health outcomes through preventative care, early detection, and practicing holistic medicine while creating long-term relationships with diverse patient populations.
 Richard is excited to be a part of the Northwestern Delnor Family Medicine team!
 Outside of medicine, Richard’s interests include spending time with his wife and his Maltese dog named Simba and trying new restaurants.
 He also loves playing soccer, volleyball, and video games.

-Magdaleno Gutierrez, MD, JD (he, him, his)
+Magdaleno Gutierrez, MD, JD (he/him/his)

 Medical School: University of Missouri-Columbia School of Medicine